 Alaska Food Coalition

-Food Bank of Alaska proudly sponsors AFC, acting as its fiscal agent since 2001.
-Through advocacy, research, and coalition building, we address the root causes of hunger and work toward long-term, sustainable solutions.
+Food Bank of Alaska proudly sponsors AFC as its fiscal agent and partner in advocacy, research, and coalition building.
+Together, we address the root causes of hunger and pursue long-term, sustainable solutions centered on the people we serve.

 Our History